Last Updated: October 8, 2020

 A couple of ancient traditions have used the 9 lives teaser for one reason or another.
 They associate the belief to traditional and supernatural myths that claim cats can reinvent themselves under strenuous and complex situations.

 While there, he gave birth to 8 other gods.
-Plus him, this added up his own to make it 9 lives.
+This in addition to his own life made a total of 9 lives.

 2. Shakespeare and the 9 lives

-William Shakespeare alludes to cats having 9 lives in his famous play, Romeo and Juliet written in 1995.
+William Shakespeare alludes to cats having 9 lives in his famous play, Romeo and Juliet written between 1591 to 1596.
 One scene features Mercutio ranting madly at Tybalt.
-Mercutio labels him as a rat-catcher and challenges him to a fight.
-He says,
+Mercutio labels him a rat-catcher and challenges him to a fight.

 I want to take one of your nine lives, and, depending on how you treat me after that, I might beat the other eight out of you, too.(Romeo & Juliet) William Shakespeare